Configure an SD-WAN Interface Profile

 - You can disableVPN Data Tunnel Supportfor private link types such as MPLS, satellite, or microwave that do not have internet breakout capability.
 However, you must first ensure the traffic cannot be intercepted because it will be sent outside of the VPN tunnel.

 - The branch may have DIA traffic that needs to fail over to the private MPLS link connecting to the hub, and reach the internet from the hub.
 TheVPN Data Tunnel Supportsetting determines whether the private data flows through the VPN tunnel or flows outside the tunnel, and the failed over traffic uses the other connection (that the private data flow doesn’t use).
 The firewall uses zones to segment DIA failover traffic from private MPLS traffic.

-- If you Configure DIA AnyPath, a principal virtual interface can have multiple hub virtual interfaces, so you must prioritize the order in which a particular hub is selected for failover.
+- (PAN-OS 10.0.3 and later 10.0 releases) If you Configure DIA AnyPath, a principal virtual interface can have multiple hub virtual interfaces, so you must prioritize the order in which a particular hub is selected for failover.
 Specify such priority by setting theVPN Failover Metricfor the VPN tunnels bundled in the hub virtual interface where this profile is applied.
-The lower the metric, the higher the priority of the interface to be selected during failover.
+The lower the metric, the high the priority of the interface to be selected during failover.
 If multiple hub virtual interfaces have the same metric value, SD-WAN sends new session traffic to them in round-robin fashion.

 - (Optional) Select thePath Monitoringmode in which the firewall monitors the interfaces where you apply this SD-WAN Interface Profile.The firewall selects what it considers the best monitoring method based onLink Type.
 Retain the default setting for the link type unless an interface (where you apply this profile) has issues that require more aggressive or more relaxed path monitoring.